Ficus craterostoma

-Ficus craterostoma, a species of strangler fig, is a fig shrub or tree of the Afrotropics that may grow up to 20 m tall.
+Ficus craterostoma is a species of flowering plant in the family Moraceae.
+This strangler fig, is a fig shrub or tree of the Afrotropics that may grow up to 20 m tall.
 It is found in lowland tropical and swamp forests in the west, or in afromontane forests, including rocky situations, along Africa's eastern escarpments.
 The western and eastern populations may constitute separate species, as they occur at different altitudes where their ranges meet in central Africa, while they seem to have exclusive pollinating wasp species.